-Dealing with a dog fight carefully
+Dealing with a Dog Fight Carefully

-When you have a situation where one dog won’t let go of the other, it helps to slide a broomstick or another durable object between the teeth.
+When you have a situation where one dog won’t let go of the other, it helps to slide a broomstick or another durable object between the dog's teeth.
 The discomfort should encourage the aggressor to let go, allowing you to safely pull them apart without damage.

-1. Assess Whether Injuries Are Urgent
+1. Assess Whether Injuries are Urgent

 Look inside your dog’s mouth for broken teeth or lacerations to the tongue and gums.
 If no blood is present that you can see, run your hands over your dog’s ears, legs, and torso to feel for swelling.

-Sometimes there may be too much blood present for you to be able to clearly see where your dog was bit.
+Sometimes, there may be too much blood present for you to be able to clearly see where your dog was bit.
 Place them in a tub or hose them off to help determine where the hemorrhaging is coming from.
 When internal organs appear to be exposed, don’t attempt to treat the laceration on your own; your dog needs professional care immediately.

 2. Disinfect and Treat the Area